-- 47 The successful tenderer will be informed in writing (notification letter Annex C19) within seven (7) working days of approval of the award and invited to discuss implementation with the Programme Manager Administrative Services. - 48 Before the CARICOM Secertariat signs the contract with the successful tenderer, the successful tenderer must provide the documentary proof or statements required under the law of the country in which the company (or each of the companies in case of a consortium) is established, to show that it is not in any of the exclusion situations listed in clauses 17 and 18.
+- 47 All tenderers shall be informed in writing (using the applicable notification letter) of the award decision.
+At the end of the standstill period and signing of the contract, the successful tenderer will be invited to discuss the implementation arrangements with the relevant Directorate/Programme, which will be facilitated by the Programme Manager Administration Services. - 48 Before the CARICOM Secretariat signs the contract with the successful tenderer, the successful tenderer must provide the documentary proof or statements required under the law of the country in which the company (or each of the companies in case of a consortium) is established, to show that it is not in any of the exclusion situations listed in clauses 17 and 18.
 This evidence or these documents or statements must carry a date not earlier than one year before the date of submission of the tender.
 In addition, a statement must be provided that the situations described in these documents have not changed since then. - 49 The successful tenderer must also provide evidence of financial and economic standing and technical and professional capacity according to the selection criteria specified in the supply contract notice.
 These proof documents are detailed below: